Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 machines, App Services, Functions, Container Services, [and more](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities).

-One primary difference with this credential compared to the others is that it _does not require an app registration_.
+One important distinction of this credential compared to the others is that it _does not require an app registration_.
 This authentication scheme relates to the actual Azure resources to which your code is deployed rather than the application itself.

-To enable your application to authenticate with these endpoints, you will need to grant one of two types of managed identity to the resource that runs your
+To enable your application to authenticate with this credential, you will need to grant one of two types of managed identity to the resource that runs your
 code: